 Making a plan to honor your lost loved one will help everyone to feel a part of your experience and help them to express their own thoughts on the loss as many have been impacted also in various ways.
 It may not seem like it in the beginning, it didn’t to me, but rest assured that the pain will slowly subside.
 Each moment of pain, in time, will give way to a renewed spirit and an appreciation of a life once lived, a life once shared, and beautiful memories to have and to keep.

 One day you may decide to give back to others in some way during the holidays.
 This will help to fill the void left by your loss.
-Believe it or not, helping others is one way of helping one to heal.
+Believe it or not, helping others is one way of helping yourself to heal.
 In time you will have gotten a handle on dealing with your loss.
-Be patient with yourself and do not be discouraged as this too shall get easier.
+Remember, be patient with yourself and do not be discouraged as this too shall get easier.

 To find out more about how you can heal after loss read Brave in a New World: A Guide to Grieving the Loss of a Spouse available on Amazon http://tinyurl.com/jnjs5fu .